July 30, 2025

 Hallstatt’s Dark Legend: The Salt Never Forgets

-Deep beneath Hallstatt, where the light falls silent and the walls are damp with the breath of centuries, there are places no one enters anymore.
-Old shafts, abandoned passageways, forgotten tunnels – left behind like time itself.
-Yet some say: these tunnels are not empty.
+Deep below Hallstatt, where the light has fallen silent and the walls are damp with the breath of centuries, there are places that are no longer entered.
+Old shafts, disused passages, forgotten tunnels - left behind like time itself.
+But some say: these corridors are not empty.

 The legend of the restless miner is one of the town’s best-known ghost stories.
 It tells of a worker who, centuries ago, died in a tunnel collapse – buried before he could ever be found.